rwieruch/blog_robinwieruch_content/react-state-usereducer-usestate-usecontext.md

 };
 {{< /highlight >}}

-If someone submits a new todo item with the button, the same handler is used but to dispatch an action with the correct action type and the name of the todo item (`task`) as payload:
+If someone submits a new todo item with the button, the same handler is used but to dispatch an action with the correct action type and the name of the todo item (`task`) and its identifier (`id`) as payload:

 {{< highlight javascript "hl_lines=7" >}}
 const App = () => {